 TALKS AND TRAINING

-Your whole first week is spent getting you ready to work at your various projects.
+Your first week is spent getting you ready to work at your various projects.
 Talks from local practitioners, community leaders and experienced members of the SLV.Bali team prepare you to work, and live, successfully in an exciting new culture.
 The below sessions all take place in your first week.

 + OT in Bali